Grihanovsky/5d-chess-with-multiverse-timetravel/README.md

 # 5d-chess-with-multiverse-timetravel
-Grigorii's and Ivan's project for computer science.
+Grigorii's and Chungus's project for computer science.